Documentation -> TroubleShooting -> Out Of Memory

 a) a small pool of memory - the configured memory is not enough and no more memory can be allocated.

-b) memory leak - some memory id not properly freed, making all the memory unavailable (not used, but still allocated)
+b) memory leak - some memory ids are not properly freed, so they will gradually fill up all available memory (not used, but still allocated)

 Determining the cause

 If the memory starvation is because of a too small pool of memory, by stopping the traffic on the proxy (without stopping the proxy), the allocated memory will be freed in time (as transactions and location records are freed).
-TEST: wait ~ 20 minutes without any kind of load the proxy.
+TEST: wait ~5 minutes without any kind of load the proxy, so the majority of calls get a chance to close.
 Test the proxy by placing several calls; if the memory errors pop up again once the traffic is resumed, it means it's a memory leak somewhere; If not sure of the result, consider it's a memory leak.

 How to handle it

-If it is about a memory leak or a memory corruption issue, you need to compile the debug support into memory manager.
+If it is about a memory leak or a memory corruption issue, you need to compile or enable the debug support into the memory manager.
 To do so, follow the next steps:

-3. set memlog=1 in your configuration script (to get the memory messages) - it must be lower than debug.
+3. set memdump = 1 in your configuration script (to get the memory messages) - it must be lower than debug.